crypto-vin/static-site-generator/README.md

 - Werkzeug==2.2.2
 - zipp==3.13.0

-Most of the modules above come with flask, hence you won't necessarily need to install them one bu one
+Most of the modules above come with flask, hence you won't necessarily need to install them one by one

 # How to Implement the Static Site Generator

+Below is a stepwise guide on how to implement and run the static site generator locally on your PC.
+I implemented it on Windows 10, but it can still be done on Mac and any Linux-based OS.

+- Clone or download and unzip this repository
+- Install Python if not installed